washingtonstateuniversity/alert.wsu.edu/README.md

 Site categories are used to classify the importance.
 The three main categories are "Announcements", "Emergency", and "Warning".

 In the top right of the edit screen, "Alert Status" is available.
 For an alert to show as active, the drop down must be changed to **active**.
-A location drop-down is available as well.
-This defaults to "All WSU", but can be changed to "Pullman Campus".

 ## Header